 The reference points for the use of the MC gateway UE are described in the following subclauses.

-11.2.2.2 Reference point GW-local (between the MC gateway client and the MC gateway UE server)
+11.2.2.2 Reference point GW-local (between the connection control client function and the connection control GW function)

-The GW-local reference point between the MC gateway client and the MC gateway UE server in the MC gateway UE is used:
+The GW-local reference point between the connection control client function in the non-3GPP device and the connection control GW function in the MC gateway UE is used:

-- To authorize the use of the MC gateway UE,
+- To authorize the use of the MC gateway UE for specific service by the MC service user.

-- To manage (request/release) forwarding of the signalling, media from the MC gateway UE to the MC gateway client and its associated MC clients for unicast, multicast/broadcast communication using corresponding identifiers, e.g., TMGI,
+- To manage (request/release) forwarding of the signallingfrom the MC gateway UE to the connection control client function and its associated MC clients for unicast, multicast/broadcast communication using corresponding identifiers, e.g., TMGI.

 - To disconnect from the use of the MC gateway UE.

 - To notify about the connection status.

+- 3GPP specific location provision and reporting handlings.

 The GW-local reference point is based on HTTP-1 reference point.

-11.2.2.3 Reference point GW-Core (between the MC gateway UE server and the MC service server)
+11.2.2.3 Reference point GW-Core (between the connection control GW function and the connection control server function)

-The GW-Core reference point between the MC gateway UE server in the MC gateway UE and the MC service server shall be used:
+The GW-Core reference point between the connection control GW functionin the MC gateway UE and the connection control server function in the MC service server shall be used:

-- To authorise the use of the MC gateway UE by the corresponding MC service server.
+- To authorise the use of the MC gateway UE by for specific service by the MC service user.

 - To manage (request/release) transport resources between the MC gateway UE and the MC service server signalling purposes are associated with the MC clients residing on a non-3GPP device,